slan-teaching/STP598mldl/index.md

 * All the video recordings can now be found at `canvas -> zoom -> could recordings`.

-* Coding assignment 3 is available on mathds, due **11:59pm Wednesday Oct.
-20, 2021**.
-Please do NOT modify notebook cells or change the filename!
+* Take-Home [midterm](https://github.com/slan-teaching/STP598mldl/tree/main/exams/midterm.pdf) is availabe on canvas, due **11:59pm Wednesday Nov.
+10, 2021**.

+* Project proposal is avaialbe on canvas, due **11:59pm Sunday Nov.
+7, 2021**.

 ### Syllabus